-A description of and reference to procedures in relation to shuttle tanker operations should be provided.
+For production projects, a description of and reference to procedures in relation to shuttle tanker operations should be provided.
 This should include pre-entry checks, station keeping and measures taken to protect safety of personnel and the installation (e.g., telemetry systems, DP requirements).
-[Refer to the requirements and associated guidance under section 11 (in relation to collision avoidance) and paragraph 41(g) of the Framework Regulations]
+[Refer to the requirements and associated guidance under section 11 in relation to collision avoidance and under paragraph 41(g) of the Framework Regulations.]